edyu/wtf-zig-comptime/README.md

 #define MY_CONST 5
 ```

-And after you define the constant, you can then use such constant any where in your code.
+And after you define the constant, you can then use such constant anywhere in your code.
 The preprocessor would *substitute* everywhere the macro is used with the value that was defined (in this case 5).

 ```c
 printf("The constant is %d", MY_CONST);
 ```

-In **Zig**, you can just say
+In **Zig**, you can just say:

 ```zig
 const MY_CONST = 5;